 Despite Keswick being a letdown, we had an absolutely wonderful three-day weekend in Cumbria and hope to go back next summer to do some more hiking and see more of the area — and stay at the Ravenstone Manor again, of course.

-If you’re planning a trip to the Lake District, click here to access and download my Google Maps list of saved locations in the UK.
+If you’re planning a trip to the Lake District, click here to access and download my Google Maps list of saved locations in England and Wales.

 Food & Drink